- Search The Registry

 - About Us

 - My Account

 Richard B. Moore

 *On this date in 1885, Richard B. Moore was born.
-He was an African American activist and businessman.
+He was a Black activist and businessman.

 From Barbados, he emigrated to New York, working as an office boy, elevator operator, and for a silk manufacturing firm.
 The racism Moore encountered while in America prompted him to a life of activism.
 In 1915, he founded and was treasurer of the Pioneer Cooperative Society, a grocery store that featured West Indian products.
 Moore was self-educated and began to collect an extensive library of literature.